-- 1) Come to a heightened sense of awareness and take preliminary steps as necessary to prepare to respond to an aircraft accident. - 2) Ensure proper operation of the Motorola radios and monitor channel 4 for further developments.
+1) Come to a heightened sense of awareness and take preliminary steps as necessary to prepare to respond to an aircraft accident.

-- 1) Come to a heightened sense of awareness and take preliminary steps as necessary to prepare to respond to an aircraft accident. - 2) Ensure proper operation of the Motorola radios and monitor Channel 4 for further developments.
+- 1) Come to a heightened sense of awareness and take preliminary steps as necessary to prepare to respond to an aircraft accident. - Ensure proper operation of the Motorola radio and monitor Channel 5 for further developments.